WLAN-Pi/.github/profile/README.md

 ## Contributing

-The WLAN Pi community and open source is core to the WLAN Pi project.
+The Wi-Fi community and open source is core to the WLAN Pi project.
 If you're interested in helping, check out our [contributing](https://github.com/WLAN-Pi/.github/blob/main/contributing.md) notes.

 ## Feedback loop